 AOS Research Staff Profile

-I'm working (and continuously learning) toward understanding why our atmosphere is like it is, from the small-scale processes (microphysics, convection, and gravity waves) to the large-scale atmospheric circulations.
+I'm working toward understanding why our atmosphere is like it is, from the small-scale processes (physics of clouds and gravity waves) to the large-scale circulations.
 My publications (below) have been about how cloud processes (microphysics, radiation, and dynamics) affect the large-scale profiles of atmospheric temperature and water vapor.
-Currently, I'm experimenting with GCMs to study the large-scale dynamics, in particular the Brewer-Dobson circulation in the stratosphere.
-Later, in climate variability experiments, I will explore and study processes in the troposphere, which are typically much more complex than stratospheric processes.
+Currently, I'm using General Circulation Models (GCMs) to study the atmosphere in radiative-convective equilibirum, and in particular how the organization of convection affects the vertical profile of temperature in the atmosphere, and how this will change under climate change.

 Dinh, T. and S. Fueglistaler, 2014: Cirrus, transport, and mixing in the tropical upper troposphere.
 J. Atmos.
 Sci., 71(4), 1339‒1352, doi:10.1175/JAS-D-13-0147.1.